collapsed-stacks/firearms/questions/44/ar-15-failure-to-feed-rifle-length-gas-system-with-standard-buffer-spring.md

 - posted by: [MattB](https://stackexchange.com/users/-1/24-mattb) on 2011-11-02
 - score: 1

-<p>The longer the bullet stays in the barrel the more gas that builds up to push through the gas system.
+The longer the bullet stays in the barrel the more gas that builds up to push through the gas system.
 I believe the buffer is too light (since it's expecting the lower strength of a carbine length gas system).
-A weaker spring may slow things down a bit, but with the power provided by the rifle length gas system, I don't think it's necessary.</p>
+A weaker spring may slow things down a bit, but with the power provided by the rifle length gas system, I don't think it's necessary.

-<p>My suggestion: get a new buffer first then a new spring if absolutely necessary.
-(Neither are extremely expensive, so replacing both at the same time would save some time.)</p>
+My suggestion: get a new buffer first then a new spring if absolutely necessary.
+(Neither are extremely expensive, so replacing both at the same time would save some time.)

 ## Answer 369